flotio-dev/project-service/README.md

 Project scaffold.

-## Docker Compose & PostgreSQL
+## Podman Compose & PostgreSQL

-This repository includes a Docker Compose setup to run a PostgreSQL database for local development.
+This repository includes a Compose setup to run a PostgreSQL database for local development using Podman.

 Files added: